Claremont Graduate University: Harper Hall

+Stauffer Hall and Albrecht Auditorium

+Stauffer Hall (with Albrecht Auditorium attached to it) is a three-level academic building where the School of Educational Studies' Teacher Education program offices are located.
+Additionally, The East Gallery and the Peggy Phelps Gallery have been relocated to Stauffer Hall after the closure of the (now former) CGU Art Building.
+Students from CGU's Music program utilize the bottom floor of Stauffer Hall and the Albrecht Auditorium to rehearse and practice.

+Albrecht Auditorium is the largest class on CGU's campuses, often used for recital events and for TEDx talks.

+Academic Computing Building

 The ACB is a three-story, 27000 sqft facility completed in 1985, which was renovated in 2009 to include the third floor.
 It houses academic computing resources, the School of Social Science, Policy, & Evaluation, the Center for Information Systems and Technology, two computer labs, and the Kay E-Health Center.
 It is also home to the Paul Gray PC Museum.

 Ron W. Burkle Building

 The Ron W. Burkle building was completed in 1998.
 Named after CGU fellow Ronald Burkle, it is currently home to the Peter Drucker and Masatoshi Ito Graduate School of Management.
 It is a three-story, 36000 sqft facility housing offices, classrooms and lecture halls, the Drucker Library and the Drucker Institute.